11 great wine restaurants in Mendoza 2023

 Address: Belgrano 1188, Godoy Cruz

-1884 was the first fine dining restaurant to open in Mendoza, back in 1999, and has been one of the hottest dates in the city ever since — as the flagship restaurant of renowned Argentine chef Francis Mallmann.
-With a penchant for the open flame, Mallmann’s cuisine is typically flame-grilled with a focus on native ingredients and flavours from around Argentina.
-1884 wasn’t only a pioneer of fine dining in Mendoza, but this was also the first restaurant to have a serious cellar — with over 300 labels on the menu making it a favourite of winemakers and wine lovers too.
+1884 was the first fine dining restaurant to open in Mendoza, back in 1999.
+Today it is one of the most hyped dinner dates in Mendoza, the property of renowned Argentine chef Francis Mallmann.
+With a penchant for the open flame, Mallmann’s cuisine is typically flame-grilled and simple in style, focusing on quality local ingredients.
+1884 was also the first restaurant in Mendoza to have a serious cellar.
+With more than 300 labels on the menu, it’s a favourite of wine lovers.

 Phone: +54 261 429-4200